tdas/incubator-spark/docs/streaming-programming-guide.md

 <h4>Transform Operation</h4>

-The `transform` operation (along with its variations like `transformWith`) allows arbitrary RDD-to-RDD function, it can be used to apply any RDD operation that is not exposed in the DStream API.
+The `transform` operation (along with its variations like `transformWith`) allows arbitrary RDD-to-RDD functions to be applied on a DStream.
+It can be used to apply any RDD operation that is not exposed in the DStream API.
 For example, the functionality of joining every batch in a data stream with another dataset is not directly exposed in the DStream API.
 However, you can easily use `transform` to do this.
 This enables very powerful possibilities.
-For example, if you want to do real-time data cleaning by joining the input data stream with a precomputed spam information (maybe generated with Spark as well) and then filtering based on it.
+For example, if you want to do real-time data cleaning by joining the input data stream with precomputed spam information (maybe generated with Spark as well) and then filtering based on it.

 <div class="codetabs">